hhousni/my_professional_website/content/about/main/index.md

      </div>
   <div align="justify">
     <br></br>
-  Hello and welcome, Karibu!
-I am Housni Hassani, a highly skilled and experienced data and analytics consultant and economist who is also passionate about the R programming language.
-I use my expertise in scientific methods, processes, and algorithms to extract valuable insights and knowledge from data.
-Furthermore, I am dedicated to promoting the use of data analytics by developing user-friendly tools for the community.
-My areas of interest and expertise include, but are not limited to, data analytics, machine learning, NLP, marketing, and economics, with a special focus on small island developing states.
+  Hello, Karibu!
+I'm Housni Hassani, a data and analytics consultant and economist with a keen interest in the R programming language.
+I leverage my expertise in scientific methods, processes, and algorithms to derive valuable insights and knowledge from data.
+Additionally, I'm committed to advancing the use of data analytics by creating user-friendly tools for the community.
+My areas of specialization encompass data analytics, machine learning, natural language processing (NLP), marketing, and economics, with a particular emphasis on small island developing states.
       <br></br>

   I was fortunate to have been born in the stunning [Comoros islands](https://en.wikipedia.org/wiki/Comoro_Islands) and to have had the opportunity to call France my childhood home.
-My experiences living and working in Sydney, Australia, have led me to eventually make Wellington, New Zealand my current place of residence.
-In my free time, I embrace an active lifestyle and relish the challenge of pushing my physical and mental limits.
-You can frequently find me developing my strength and agility through calisthenics at outdoor gyms, basking in the sun's warmth at the beach, or honing my balance and coordination on a Slackline in nearby parks.
+My experiences living and working in Sydney, Australia, have led me to eventually lived and worked in Wellington, New Zealand before landing in Barcelona, Spain my current place of residence.
+In my free time, you'll find me pushing my limits outdoors, whether it's doing calisthenics at the gym, chilling at the beach, or mastering my balance on a Slackline in the park.

    </div>